henrygd/bigger-picture/readme.md

 [![npm][npm-image]][npm-url] ![File Size][size-image] [![MIT license][license-image]][license-url]

-### IN DEVELOPMENT.
+### IN DEVELOPMENT

 Feel free to test.
 API may change before release.
 Please post any feedback in the discussion section.

 Demo: https://biggerpicture.henrygd.me

 High performance JavaScript lightbox gallery with a small footprint.
 Supports images, videos, iframes, and html with no plugins necessary.
-Under 10kB gzip vanilla / much smaller if using svelte.
+Under 10kB gzip vanilla / much smaller if using Svelte.

 Flexible enough to intergrate into custom layouts and easily customizable via CSS.